vlmaier/vlmaier.github.io/about.md

 - Leading and executing a complete switch of an IdP provider; from Azure AD B2C to Auth0
 - Development of smaller features for different services communicating with each other via REST-API
-- Specification of refactoring proposals
+- Specification and implementation of refactoring proposals
-- Upgrade of all backend services from Spring Boot v2.7.x to v3.0.x
 - Being part of setting up the very first production environment
 - Being part of maintaining the development, staging and production environment
 - Setting up monitoring solutions to observe critical parts of the infrastructure